marrink-lab/polyply_1.0/docs/tutorials/pegylated-proteins.md

 # 1.0 Generating Protein Simulation Paramters

+Start by downloading a protein structure file (.cif) of Lysozyme from the [RCSB PDB](https://www.rcsb.org/structure/3LZT).
 First we need to fix any structural issues with the protein coordinates and add the hydrogen atoms.
 The protein repair and analysis server will take care of it and produce the `3LZT_out.cif`, required to martinize the protein.

 ```python
 import time